Improving Water Accessibility

 Who are we?

-We are a group of individuals who see a global issue and want to be a part of the solution.
-We focus on empowering locals with the appropriate resources and technology to respond to their communities' water related issues.
+We are individuals who see a global issue and want to be a part of the solution.
+We focus on empowering locals with the appropriate resources and technology to respond to their communities' water-related issues.

 What is the meaning of the name - The Ayin Project?

 Ayin is Hebrew meaning, "Eye" or "To Watch Over" and "Spring" or "Spring of Water.
 Both meanings are imperative to our work to see vulnerable communities in need who are dealing with water accessibility issues.

 The word "Project" is used intentionally to indicate our work in a community will have an intended start and completion date.
 Our end goal is for projects and/or solutions to be handed off to capable, competent local people to manage their communities.

 The problem is complex.
 But to begin, many vulnerable populations lack education and access to helpful resources concerning their water situation.
 The issue persists mainly because many organizations, businesses, and governments don't effectively collaborate with one another to truly empower vulnerable populations.
 Additionally, many communities are unaware of how to repair and maintain their current water sources.

 Annually, around 60,000 handpumps are installed in Sub-Saharan Africa.
 30-40% of handpumps installed break and no longer work.
 More often than not these broken hand pumps are abandoned and fall into disuse.
 (Rural Water Supply Network)